StateArchivesOfNorthCarolina/docker_dmc/README.md

 tool, and add some functionality.

-As of this version DarcMailCLI produces valid EAXS xml in a single file or multiple chunked files, if the attachments are stored externally (I have not test internal storage of attachments, because why?), with one exception.
+As of this version DarcMailCLI produces valid EAXS xml in a single file or multiple chunked files if the attachments are stored externally (I have not tested the internal storage of attachments in the main xml file, because why?), with one exception.

 The published schema requires that the OrigDate header be encoded as an XML dateTime.
 While this is not impossible, there are significant